AnthonySteele/anthonysteele.github.io/AsyncBasicMistakes.md

 # Avoiding simple mistakes in async await

-I see a lot of code lately that makes some simple mistakes using the `async ... await` construct.
+I see a lot of code lately that makes some simple mistakes using the `async ... await` construct in C# code.

 ## TL;DR